-This process calculates the Per Unit Sustained PFR of a Resource (P.U.SPFRResource) as a ratio between the maximum actual unit response at any time during the period from T+46 to T+60, adjusted for the pre-event ramping of the unit, and the Final Expected Primary Frequency Response (EPFR) value at time T+46.
+This process calculates the Per Unit Sustained PFR of a Resource (P.U.SPFR{Resource}) as a ratio between the maximum actual unit response at any time during the period from T+46 to T+60, adjusted for the pre-event ramping of the unit, and the Final Expected Primary Frequency Response (EPFR) value at time T+46.3 type of Resource, the P.U.SPFR{Resource} for any FME.

-This comparison of actual performance to a calculated target value establishes, for each type of Resource, the P.U.SPFRResource for any FME.
+This comparison of actual performance to a calculated target value establishes, for each

-$^{3}$ The time designations used in this section refer to relative time after an FME occurs.
+$^{^{3}}$ The time designations used in this section refer to relative time after an FME occurs.
 For example, "T+46" refers to 46 seconds after the frequency deviation occurred.